-I’ve said in several of my articles that ultimately the only thing that matters at in real estate investing is whether you are sleeping well at night or not with whatever strategy you are using.
+I’ve said in several of my articles that ultimately the only thing that matters in real estate investing is whether you are sleeping well at night or not—with whatever strategy you are using.
 Different people are comfortable with different things.
-I would actually sleep worse at night if I were rehabbing a property because doing that stresses me out, but I know I’m the minority with that.
+I would actually sleep worse at night if I were rehabbing a property, because doing that stresses me out.
+But I know I’m the minority with that.
 Most people sleep better at night knowing they are in control of their investment, so I’m putting this one in this list.

 Time & Effort

 This method can take an atrocious amount of time and effort.
-Once you become very experienced and advanced with it, you can get systems in place to speed things along, but especially when you are just starting you, you should expect this method to be one of the most time and effort intensive strategies.
+Once you become very experienced and advanced with it, you can get systems in place to speed things along.
+But especially when you are just starting, you should expect this method to be one of the most time- and effort-intensive strategies.
 You can lessen the time and effort by buying something that doesn’t need a lot of work, but then you start risking some of that forced appreciation.
 This strategy can require you to find good distressed properties, rehab them, find tenants, and landlord the property.
 The latter is ongoing time and effort.
 The more skill you have, the less the time and effort, but you should plan to be very active and involved in this strategy.